'Retreat' Is Not An Option As A California Beach Town Plans For Rising Seas

 "Over the past however many years, people have thought, 'Well I'm purchasing a home, I'm buying a property, this property is going to be here forever.'
 We now understand with sea-level rise that there are going to be locations where we can no longer count on the fact that house is going to be there in perpetuity," she says.

-End of the Line
+End of the line

 Homeowners like Imperato are not denying that sea-level rise is happening.